gedeonge1/url-shortening-app/README.md

 # URL Shortening App

-This App is a landing page and it is integrate with the shrtcode API
+This App is a landing page and it is integrate with the "shrtcode API" to generate short links

+## Features

-Users are able to:
+users are able to:

 - Shorten any valid URL
 - Copy the shortened link to their clipboard in a single click